dlay/random-seed-effects/README.md

 ### Pre-Plotted results

 We make a collection of plots from to the experiments available.
 They are found in the folder `plots`.
 They are generated with the report file `evaluation_report.pkl` that contains all results from our experiments.

 ### Reproducibility

 Our experiments can be fully reproduced using the random seed file in this repository.
 The random seeds used to split the data and fit recommenders are found in the `project_seeds.txt` file.
-Running the experiments with our template file `experiment_full.json` that is in reproducibility mode by default, will use the seed file to reproduce our results.
+Running all stages with our template file `experiment_full.json` that is in reproducibility mode by default, will use the seed file to reproduce our results.

 ## Notes

 ---
 Running locally is advised only for small tests.
 It can take *extremely* long to run full experiments locally depending on your experiment configuration.
 The execution heavily relies on massively parallel computing resources.
 Running on an HPC cluster with SLURM is strongly advised for full experiments.